JetBrains/JetBrainsRuntime/.github/README.md

 JetBrains Runtime is a fork of [OpenJDK](https://github.com/openjdk/jdk) available for Windows, Mac OS X, and Linux.
-It supports enhanced class redefinition ([DCEVM](https://ssw.jku.at/dcevm/)), features optional [JCEF](https://github.com/JetBrains/jcef), a framework for embedding Chromium-based browsers, includes a number of improvements in font rendering, ligatures, keyboards support, windowing/focus subsystems, HiDPI and accessibility, performance, provides better desktop integration and bugfixes not yet present in OpenJDK.
+It supports enhanced class redefinition ([DCEVM](https://ssw.jku.at/dcevm/)), features optional [JCEF](https://github.com/JetBrains/jcef), a framework for embedding Chromium-based browsers, includes a number of improvements in font rendering, keyboards support, windowing/focus subsystems, HiDPI, accessibility, and performance, provides better desktop integration and bugfixes not yet present in OpenJDK.

 > **_NOTE_**: This is a **development** branch that is periodically synchronized with